 As Raimonds mentions, the integration was quickly decided because both apps have the same focus: to provide the best insights and data about teamwork of technicians and managers using Jira.
 Knowing that, let's get into it with seven tips about this integration and how to improve project reporting in Jira.

-1. Create as many Project Fields as are needed with Profields
+1. Create as many project fields as are needed with Projectrak

 Get more information about Jira projects with fields such as due dates, status or budgets; also it allows to see which one is open and add it another kind of information you may need:

-2. Be sure to have both, Profields and eazyBI
+2. Be sure to have both, Projectrak and eazyBI

 Don't accept imitations.
 It's the best way to obtain all the data of your projects in Jira to create visualizations through the simple way.